-As a result of our research efforts, our patients often have early access to promising investigational drugs and devices, radiation therapies, and surgical techniques that offer types of care that would not otherwise be available.
-The benefits of taking part in a study include:
+As a result of our work in research, patients of MultiCare Health System often have early access to promising medications and devices, radiation therapies, and surgical techniques that offer types of care that otherwise would not be available.

 Clinical trials are one of the final steps in a long research process.
 Before new treatments are used in research studies involving people, they are tested in labs or on animals.
 Once people are involved, they are called clinical trials.

-Clinical trials aim to assess the safety and effectiveness of:
+Clinical trials aim to determine the safety and effectiveness of:

-- An already marketed medication or device for a new purpose
+An already marketed medication or device being used for a new purpose

-This phase measures the safety and effectiveness of a drug given to people diagnosed with the condition the drug is being tested for.
-Many phase II trials use a process called randomization, in which some patients receive the investigational drug and others receive the standard treatment or placebo as part of a control group.
+This phase measures the safety and effectiveness of a medication given to people diagnosed with a specific medical condition.
+Many phase II trials use a process called randomization, in which some patients receive the investigational medication and others receive the standard treatment or placebo as part of a control group.

-These are randomized and blinded trials which provide more information about how the investigational drug works, including information on side effects and long-term use.
+These are randomized and blinded trials that provide more information about how the medication works, including side effects and long-term use.

-This phase occurs after a drug has been FDA-approved for use and can be obtained by a prescription.
-These trials compare the newly approved drug with similar drugs currently in use, to monitor the new drug's long-term effectiveness and impact on a patient’s quality of life.
+This phase occurs after a medication has been approved by the FDA and can be obtained by a prescription.
+These trials compare the newly approved medication with similar medications currently in use, to monitor its long-term effectiveness and impact on a patient’s quality of life.

 All clinical trials must be reviewed and approved by an Institutional Review Board (IRB).
-The IRB ensures the protection of the rights, safety and well-being of volunteers involved in clinical research trials.
+The IRB ensures the protection of the rights, safety and well-being of those participating in clinical research trials.